vtereshkov/umka-lang/spec.md

 #### Call selector

 The call selector `(...)` calls a function and accesses its returned value.
 It can be applied to a value of a function type, including methods.
 All actual parameters are passed by value.
 If the number and the types of the actual parameters are not compatible with the function signature, an error is triggered.
+A variadic function, whose signature has the last parameter of type `..T`, can receive any number of actual parameters of types compatible with `T` in place of this parameter.

 Syntax: